 IFTTT has all sorts of ways to send you alerts.
 Use the SMS or Phone channel that can be used with any mobile.
 I like giving myself text reminders to do certain actions, like taking a break while working and exercising in the morning.
 Recipes that use texts for alerts

 One neat thing about If This Than That is that the phone channel will transcribe your voicemails.
-If you set up the phone channel to email you when someone calls then you will get a transcription of a missed call in your inbox along with an mp3 recording of the voicemail.
+If you set up the phone channel to email you when someone calls then you will get a transcription of a missed call in your inbox.
+You will also receive an mp3 recording of the voicemail.

 If This Than That regularly partners with new apps and services.
 Did anyone hear of NewsBlur?
 I hadn’t until it was formally announced as a new channel for IFTTT.
 I am always discovering new services this way.